glennhenry/cs-notes/docs/backend-system/05-graphql/graphql.md

 ### GraphQL Request

-GraphQL consist of the following structure :
+GraphQL consist of the following structure:

-1. **Operation Type** : GraphQL has 2 type of operation :
+1. **Operation Type**: GraphQL has 2 type of operation:

-   - **Query** : Request data from a server (read operation)
+   - **Query**: Request data from a server (read operation)
-   - **Mutation** : Modify data on the server such as create, update, or delete (write operation)
+   - **Mutation**: Modify data on the server such as create, update, or delete (write operation)

-2. **Operation Name (optional)** : Text specified to describe the action.
+2. **Operation Name (optional)**: Text specified to describe the action.

-3. **Variables (optional)** : We can include our variable and it will be defined with `$`
+3. **Variables (optional)**: We can include our variable and it will be defined with `$`

-4. **Query Fields** : The main part of a GraphQL request, these fields represent the data that the client wants to retrieve from the server.
+4. **Query Fields**: The main part of a GraphQL request, these fields represent the data that the client wants to retrieve from the server.
 The client can specify the fields it needs, including nested fields and relationships which mean the data are related.

-5. **Arguments (optional)** : Arguments are used to filter or provide additional information to the server to customize the response.
+5. **Arguments (optional)**: Arguments are used to filter or provide additional information to the server to customize the response.
 Arguments are passed using the variable we defined before.

-6. **Directive (optional)** : Directives enable clients to modify the execution behavior of a GraphQL query.
+6. **Directive (optional)**: Directives enable clients to modify the execution behavior of a GraphQL query.
 They provide additional instructions to the server about how to handle certain parts of the query.
 Directive can only modify functionality of an operation compared to argument that capable of modifying the data received.

-Here is an example of a GraphQL query (different from the schema above) :
+Here is an example of a GraphQL query (different from the schema above):

 ```graphql
 query ($userId: ID!, $withPosts: Boolean!) {